build-trust/ockam-website/src/content/learn/how-to-guides/contributing/index.md

 ---

 > Didn't find what you're looking for?
+>
+> Contact us directly through the Contact menu item in the header of this page,
+>
-Reach out to us directly on [Ockam.io](https://ockam.io), or start a discussion on [GitHub](https://github.com/ockam-network/ockam/discussions).
+> or start a discussion on [GitHub](https://github.com/ockam-network/ockam/discussions).